mabiesen/rails_universal_api/README.md

 ## About

+### What are the issues this project aims to tackle?

+* I want to be able to store endpoint detail in such a way that I only need to read the API documentation on rare occasion, rather than at the onset of every project.

+* I want to create and store filters that can be applied to API data, to obtain only the portion of the data that you need.
+Some APIs return highly complex data that requires deep thought to comprehend and access the data you need, stored filters help to DRY up this time-costly concern.

+* When I spin up a new hobby project, I want all of the API's I've previously encountered at my fingertips

+* When I communicate with an API I want the transaction to be intuitive, not some combination of url interpolation and parameters.

+In short: I would like to make the developer experience of API usage/inclusion more intuitive.

 ### Features of Project

 Intended primarily to be run in a docker local to the project at hand.

-* be DRY in your code efforts across projects.
-No longer are the days of including 30 gems, no longer should you be concerned that the gem will not update as rapidly as the api, or require dependencies you do not have
+* Avoid some of the problems and limitations of gems.
+Gems often lack data filtering, gems provide an additional dependency layer (gem maintainer vs. api maintainer), etc.
 * use intuitively named urls to acommplish your goals.
 No more concerns regarding interpolation: once the endpoint is discovered and submitted to the code base, you can strictly use traditional parameters
-* there is no longer a need to worry about nested hashes either.
+* there is no longer a need to worry about formatting your data as a nested object.
 Data submitted as a 'flat' hash can be converted to a nested object, provided that a body_template(json template) has been supplied to the endpoint
 * benefit from community contribution!
 As endpoints are discovered the clients and endpoints will be added to the codebase.
 Filters-creation options for retrieved endpoint data coming soon.
-* utilize a fork of this project for your company, you can add all internal clients and identify endpoints.
-Could assist in testing, troubleshooting, basic_understanding of a given API client, etc.
 * use the database of endpoints to generate quick scripts of endpoint calls via curl, httpie, faraday, etc. (todo, this may be tricky due to varied permissioning)
 * use the UI to hit endpoints and receive real time feedback on validity (at least as regards class type expections)